open/close all folders

 - Dude, Not Funny!: During prep in Season 15, Jackie jokingly wrote a crude name on the prep list.
 Sous Chef Christina, needless to say, was not amused and tore into Jackie for doing so.

-- Early Installment Weirdness: In the first episode's service, Christina sent up under-cooked wellingtons, causing the Red Team to get kicked out.
+- Early Installment Weirdness: In the first episode's service, Christina sent up under-cooked wellingtons, causing Ramsay to pull the plug on dinner service.
 Though to be fair, that was just the last of several major screw-ups by the Red Team that night.
 Other than that, she had no notably poor showings throughout the season.

 - If It's You, It's Okay: Even she finds David Beckham hot.